-If you ask that your child is added to a waiting list after offer day and a place becomes available before the new school year starts, your child will automatically be allocated the place at your higher preference school.
+If a place becomes available before the new school year starts, your child will automatically be allocated the place at your higher preference school.
 The Local Authority will also automatically withdraw the place at a lower preference school to give it to another child.